 The legal move was a blow to the science research community.
 Said NIH Director Francis Collins: "The NIH was frankly, I was stunned - as was virtually everyone here at NIH - by the judicial decision yesterday".

-But remember, back in 2001, prior to the 2002 elections in which Republicans gained seats, and when President Bush was making decisions about stem cell research.
-A similar group of plaintiffs sued the government.
-The plaintiffs in Nightlight Christian Adoptions et al v.
-Thompson included Nightlight Christian Adoptions, the Christian Medical Association; two couples who wanted to adopt embryos and said that stem cell research reduced availability of embryos for adoption; and Dr. David Prentice, a former professor of life sciences at Indiana State University who said that there were better alternatives to hESC, who is now a fellow at the Family Research Council.
+But back in 2001, prior to the 2002 elections in which Republicans gained seats, a similar group of plaintiffs also sued the government.
+The plaintiffs in that suit, Nightlight Christian Adoptions et al v.
+Thompson, included Nightlight Christian Adoptions, the Christian Medical Association, and two couples who wanted to adopt embryos.
+The suit said that stem cell research reduced availability of embryos for adoption; and Dr. David Prentice, a former professor of life sciences at Indiana State University asserted that there were better alternatives to human embryonic stem cells (hESC).
+Prentice is now a fellow at the Family Research Council.

 Now, nine years later, right before mid-term elections and after Obama plans to expand funding for stem cell research, we have basically the same lawsuit, from basically same plaintiffs.

 People have various opinions about what the injunction means and how it will progress in the courts.
-A lawyer and commenters here at concurringopinions.com discuss why the government will prevail (or won't).
+A lawyer and commenter here at concurringopinions.com discussed why the government will prevail (or won't).

 Some scientists speculate that the importance of federally funded embryonic stem cell research has faded, because so much work is done privately.
 Others, including the plaintiffs, argue that inducible pluripotent stem cells (iPSC) or adult stem cells are just as promising.
-But most people don't find these arguments too persuasive, and agree that embryonic research is at least a necessary prong to pursue potentially life-saving research.
-Of course "pro-life" and Christian groups argue that the embryos are people which shouldn't be used for research, even if it will save lives.
+"Pro-life" and Christian groups argue that the embryos are people which shouldn't be used for research, even if it will save lives.
+But scientists agree that embryonic research is at least a necessary prong to pursue potentially life-saving research, and many people, including Christians, agree.

-The plaintiffs' arguments do not persuade for many reasons.
-Their claim to economic injury is not only unconvincing on its face, considering the plaintiffs and NIH funding structure, it's dwarfed by the impact that stopping the research would have on the lives of sick people.
-As well, the livelihoods of the researchers are in jeopardy, as is the investment of millions of dollars of government funding that the judge's order seeks to abandon.
-24 research projects in which the government has spent $64 million are currently threatened (.pdf) because they had been scheduled to receive $54 million in continuing NIH funding at the end of September.
+The plaintiffs' arguments do not persuade scientists for many reasons.
+Their claim to economic injury is not only unconvincing on its face, considering that the plaintiffs don't do research and the NIH funding structure evaluates all promising technology, it's dwarfed by the impact that stopping the research would have on the lives of sick people.
+As well, the livelihoods of many science researchers are in jeopardy, as is the investment of millions of dollars of government funding that the judge's order seeks to abandon ~24 research projects in which the government has spent $64 million (.pdf), now threatened because they had been scheduled to receive $54 million in continuing NIH funding at the end of September.

 I was.
 But maybe I wasn't paying close enough attention.
 Or maybe I didn't want to believe that such anti-reason would even get a chance.
 But apparently, all it took was the "right" plaintiff and the "right" judge, at the "right" time.